Nicotine Overdose: Symptoms, Treatment, And Risk Of Death

-When you overdose, the first set of symptoms is mainly excitatory in nature.
+When a person overdoses, the first set of symptoms is mainly excitatory in nature.
 However, within some hours, the nicotine binding sites in the brain will become full.
 After this excitation plunges, the symptoms of depression begin to manifest.

 How Much Nicotine Does It Take To Overdose?

-The dosage you need for nicotine overdose is way higher than what you get by smoking or chewing tobacco.
+The dosage a person needs for nicotine overdose is way higher than what is possible to get by smoking or chewing tobacco.
 Thus, it is quite unlikely that smoking or chewing can turn fatal.
-This is even when you try to overdo it.
+This is even when trying to overdo it.

-Still, you can consume fatal doses through other sources.
+Still, one can consume fatal doses through other sources.
 They include e-cigarettes, nicotine gums, and lozenges.

 An average adult needs to consume at least 50 to 60 mg of nicotine to develop overdose symptoms.
 This is according to the Centers for Disease Control and Prevention (CDC).

-Are you planning to poison yourself with nicotine?
-You would need to smoke at least two packs continuously.
-This is considering a cigarette contains only 1mg of it.
+To poison onelself with nicotine, a person would need to smoke at least two packs continuously if a cigarette contains only 1mg of it.

-This doesn’t seem possible even when you attempt to poison yourself on purpose.
+This doesn’t seem possible even for the puproseful attempt.
 Yet, for the kids, even the nicotine inside a single cigarette may be toxic.
 Be aware of Nicotine addiction signs to prevent overdose.

-In any case, what determines the toxicity is how much nicotine reaches your brain.
+In any case, what determines the toxicity is how much nicotine reaches the brain.

 Nicotine Overdose Death

 Death due to Nicotine overdose is very rare.
-Sometimes, people ingest pesticides that contain nicotine.
-This only comes from cases people report.
-Almost all the cases of death from nicotine overdose have been from this.
-Also, the overdose include both accidental and intentional.
+Sometimes, people ingest pesticides that contain nicotine, according to the cases people report.
+Almost all the cases of death from nicotine overdose have been from this, including both accidental and intentional poisonings.